Jean-Claude Romand: Documentary, fiction and scholarship

 French author Emmanuel Carrère corresponded with Romand during his imprisonment and wrote a book, L'Adversaire (The Adversary), based on the case.
-Nicole Garcia directed a movie, L'Adversaire (2002), based on the book; actor Daniel Auteuil played the part of Romand (renamed Jean-Marc Faure in the film).
+Nicole Garcia directed a movie, L'Adversaire (2002), based on the book, and actor Daniel Auteuil played the part of Romand (renamed Jean-Marc Faure in the film).

 Two other films were loosely based on Romand's life: the French L'Emploi du temps (2001) (English title: Time Out) and the Spanish La vida de nadie (English title: Nobody's Life).

 Romand's deception also formed the basis of the 'Subterraneans' episode of the BBC crime drama Waking The Dead (third episode of the fifth series in 2005).
-Episode 16 (season 1) 'Phantom' of Law & Order: Criminal Intent is also constructed around this story.
+Episode 16 (season 1) 'Phantom' of Law & Order: Criminal Intent is constructed around Romand's story.

 Philosopher Jean Baudrillard analyzed Romand's case in his book of essays The Intelligence of Evil or the Lucidity Pact.
 He describes Romand's secret life not as a dissimulation but as a genuine doubling: "To transfigure insignificance and banality, all that is needed is to turn them into a parallel universe.
 There is no simulation in all this."
 He also claims that such a long pretense would be impossible without some kind of complicity: "One can no more explain the silence of those around him than Romand's own silence.
 The deeper he gets into his stratagem, the deeper the others retreat into their absence of curiosity.
 It is genuinely a conspiracy."